 In 2019 North Vancouver’s Mayor lit the Christmas tree at 7:00 pm on the Saturday to conclude the festivities.
 Entertainment, crafts and photo opportunities with Santa ran from 3:00 until 7:00 pm.

 Other activities in recent years have included pony rides, ornament and lantern-making craft opportunities, gingerbread decorating and face painting for kids.
-Boats with Christmas lights from the Burrard Yacht Club are also often scheduled to sail past the pier.
+Boats with Christmas lights from the Burrard Yacht Club are also often scheduled to sail past Shipbuilders’ Pier.

 Activities confirmed for the event in 2019 included photo opportunities with Santa Claus, pony rides for little folk, lantern-making, cookie-decorating and face painting.
 There was also a balloon twisting station, storytelling and appearances by “Ollie the Otter” (from the Vancouver Aquarium) and “Salty the Seagull” (the mascot for the Port of Vancouver).

 At the 2019 event free hot chocolate, coffee and tea were also available for everyone, as were kettle corn and popcorn (at least for the first 500 or so people).
-2021 details will likely be similar to what happened the last time the festival was allowed to happen.
+2021 details will likely be similar to what happened the last time the festival took place.

 Festival Costs & Activities

 The Shipyards Christmas Festival is a free event, although donations benefiting local charities are welcome.
 Most of the activities at the festival are free too.